 Another historic area is the North Field (Lapangan Utara) of Pekalongan.
 A small white monument to the south of Jetayu Field is a marker of the midpoint of Java.
 The monument was named MylPaal, and was built by Governor General Daendels in 1808.
 Myl in Dutch means miles and Paal is the point, a marker for the Daendels Way.

 Some of the old buildings in the city square have been restored, and its function has been altered.
 The sugar industry headquarters now become National Batik Museum.
 Jatayu sports hall becomes the center of batik culture and innovation.

 Moving north, an orange-painted building was the first bank in Pekalongan, but today it becomes the office of PT.
 Pertani.

 As we left Jetayu Street, let’s turn to Rajawali Utara Street.
 There, a lemonade factory from the 1920s is still operating.
 The Oriental Lemonade factory is still run by the third generation.
 The good news is that you can still taste this priyayi (noble) drink inside the factory!

 Arjati, that’s how the government of Pekalongan named this historical area.
-Arabian, Javanese and Chinese are three ethnic groups that make the city grow and flourish.
+Arabian, Javanese and Chinese are the three ethnic groups that make the city grow and flourish.
 Last April, this historical area got a revamp.
 Arjati Heritage Walk invites young people to remember and revisit history while walking through the charming old town.

 Despite the differences, life was harmonious back then.
-Po An Thian Temple, St. Petrus Catholic Church and Al-Ikhlas Mosque are just a stone’s throw away from each other around the Jetayu Square.
+Po An Thian Temple, St. Petrus Catholic Church, and Al-Ikhlas Mosque are just a stone’s throw away from each other around the Jetayu Square.
 This is indeed a memento of history—as well as a mandate.
 Strolling around this area reminds us that differences are a blessing.